The Definitive Guide to Relationship Conflict [Part 2]

 The Power of Empathy

-Empathy is the ability to understand and share the feelings of another.
+It is the ability to understand and share the feelings of another.
 It’s more than just hearing what the other person is saying; it’s about understanding where they’re coming from.
-This skill can be developed over time and is crucial for effective conflict resolution.
+Empathizing with someone else is a skill.
+And it can be developed over time.

 Conflict Resolution Exercises for Couples